clareaulab/clareau-lab-website-old/join/index.md

 Our mission as a lab is to train and develop the next generation of scientific leaders.
-Whether you see yourself continuing in academia, building a startup, teaching, pursuing a career in industry, shaping science policy, or are trying to figure it out, we committed to helping you obtain the skills and expertise needed to excel in the next phase of your career.
+Whether you see yourself continuing in academia, building a startup, teaching, pursuing a career in industry, shaping science policy, or are trying to figure it out, we are committed to helping you obtain the skills and expertise needed to excel in the next phase of your career.

-In the pursuit of our mission, we are committed to building and maintaining a lab environment that is inclusive of individuals from diverse socio-economic, educational, and cultural backgrounds.
+In the pursuit of our mission, we will build and maintain a lab environment that is inclusive of individuals from diverse socio-economic, educational, and cultural backgrounds.

 We encourage collaborative science between members of the group, within the Tri-I community,